 Most asparagus you see in the grocery store or supermarket is green asparagus.
 It has a glassy and tender taste and crispy texture.

-Since green asparagus is the standard type of asparagus, you can use it in any recipe that calls for asparagus, such as roasted, grilled, and baked asparagus.
+Since green asparagus is the standard type of asparagus, you can use it in any recipe that calls for asparagus, such as roasted, grilled, and baked asparagus, especially when you’ve mastered the perfect timespan to bake asparagus at 400.
 You can also add it to soups and salads.

 Green asparagus is cheap but very nutritious.
 It is packed with calcium, potassium, vitamin B, C, fiber, and beta-carotene.